 Dissertation & Faculty Consensus

 Prospective student’s projected dissertation topic and suitability will be evaluated during the application process.
 The doctoral admissions committee will screen applications for preliminary suitability for consideration to extend an interview.
 All prospective students will also be interviewed by the doctoral admissions committee.
-A faculty member must be identified to mentor and supervise the student prior to being extended an offer of admission.
-Faculty consensus is required prior to admission.
+A faculty member must be identified to begin mentoring and supervising the student prior to being extended an offer of admission.
+Faculty consensus is required prior to admission to help assure successful completion of the program.